 GrayRobinson's experienced, highly respected attorneys devote as much care to preserving and maximizing wealth as our clients have spent building it.
 We provide thoughtful, creative solutions designed to meet the unique needs and wishes of each client.

 The firm's comprehensive, personal approach to planning provides clients with the peace of mind that their goals for their assets will be accomplished.
 Our attorneys ensure that family members' needs are met and that assets are protected, maximized and managed professionally.
 Through sophisticated estate planning, we work to reduce potential tax burdens and ensure smooth transition of wealth in even the most complex situations.

-The variety and depth of experience of GrayRobinson's wealth transfer practice group allow us to provide clients with a strategic, "big-picture" approach to planning.
-The specialties represented on the GrayRobinson team are extensive; many of our attorneys are board certified in wills, trusts and estates as well as taxation, and several are certified public accountants.
+The variety and depth of experience of GrayRobinson's wealth transfer practice group allow us to provide clients with a strategic, big-picture approach to planning.
+The specialties represented on the GrayRobinson team are extensive.
+Many of our attorneys are board certified by The Florida Bar in wills, trusts and taxation, and several are certified public accountants.
 In addition, we assist our clients in assembling an integrated team of professional advisors, including financial consultants, insurance agents, accountants and valuation experts, to ensure that our clients leave the legacy they desire.